If you entered the U.S. on a student-visa (F-1), you are required to be a full-time student.

 - Continue studying at the IEI: Simply register in the IEI office.

-- Travel outside US and returning to IEI: If you are traveling outside the US after one IEI term ends and returning to the IEI for the next term, you will need to get a letter from the front office stating your intentions.
-You must first register before receiving the letter.
-See the secretary in the main office.
+- Travel outside U.S. and returning to IEI: If you are traveling outside the U.S. after one IEI term ends and returning to the IEI for the next term, you will need to get a letter from the IEI stating your intentions.
+Before receiving the letter, you must first register for the next term..
+Stop by the front desk during office hours.

-HOLIDAY BREAKS: If you are traveling OUTSIDE the U.S. during the semester – that is, during Thanksgiving or spring breaks, please stop by the front office so the secretary can give you a letter of attendance to carry with you.
+If you are traveling outside the U.S. during the semester – that is, during Thanksgiving or spring breaks, please request a letter of attendance to carry with you.
 If you have to travel outside the U.S. for other reasons during the semester, please inform the international student advisor.